magento/knowledge-base/src/troubleshooting/general/magento-2.4.1-empty-page-when-dotdigital-page-builder-form-saved.md

 ---
-title: Magento 2.4.1: empty page when dotdigital Page Builder form saved
+title: "Magento 2.4.1: empty page when dotdigital Page Builder form saved"
-labels: 2.4.1,Magento Commerce,Magento Commerce Cloud,Safari,blank,dotdigital,form,known issues,page builder
+labels: "2.4.1,Magento Commerce,Magento Commerce Cloud,Safari,blank,dotdigital,form,known issues,page builder"
 ---

 This article provides a workaround for a known issue in Magento 2.4.1 for showing an empty webpage after saving a dotdigital Page Builder form In the Admin Panel when using the Safari browser.